DAF201/DAF201/README.md

 I hate JAVA🤐

+&&

+Did someone just started my repo?
+That is quite a big surprise thank you man

 12/14/22

 Both with and without GUI virtual modbus simulator finished (GUI made by HTML/JS/CSS, I don't know how to use tkinter)